Char is a creative writer, artist, and inventor—in and out of the kitchen.

-Selecting a bag of popcorn is a large task, since there are many types.
+Selecting a bag of popcorn is a large task since there are many types.
 We have lived through our parents making popcorn for us as kids.
 It started with a large saucepan, a bunch of oil, and some popcorn.
-Dad would heat up the oil and a couple kernels, and when they'd pop, he'd add a cup of dry corn kernels.
+Dad would heat up the oil and a couple of kernels, and when they'd pop, he'd add a cup of dry corn kernels.
 As they popped and filled the pan, he'd open the lid and pour the popped corn out and continue shaking his pan.
 He'd pop for a few seconds, then pour off the popped corn again.

 It was truly a process.

 The process hasn't changed much, but the container that we use is the West Bend Stir Crazy, which amounts to a bowl inverted over a pan with a stick.
-The stick revolves and moves the kernels of unpopped corn and keeps it from sticking in one spot.
+The stick revolves and moves the kernels of unpopped corn and keeps them from sticking in one spot.